Photo by August de Richelieu on Pexels.

 Maybe I would get a cool one from the new factory outlet store.
 But never one that was picked with intention by me for me.
 It always felt a bit like having something to show to other people: Look at me, I have this.

-I suppose my identity was very much attached to things and having them, as if that would somehow make a difference for me as a person.
+I suppose my identity was very much attached to things and having them, as if that would somehow make a difference for me as a person – that’s how distant I already was from being my true self.

-(Looking at this now, two years after I first wrote this, I know a lot more than I did when I wrote this down – because I wrote it down, and continued to be honest and open and try to make sense of it all.
+(Looking at this now, two years after I first wrote this, I know a lot more about myself than I did when I wrote this down.
+And I do know more now, because I wrote it down, and continued to be honest and open and tried to make sense of it all.

-What I see now is that at that time, as a teenager, I was already so detached from my needs and wishes and because they had never been taken seriously or honoured that I just tried to do what I would get approval from others for as I was trained for that and that was the best I could get.)
+What I see now is that at that time, as a teenager, I was already so detached from my needs and wishes and because they had never been taken seriously or honoured, that I just tried to do what I would get approval for, from others, as I was trained for that, and it felt like that was the best I could get.

 The problem is, that if we have this connection in our heads that owning certain things, having them or not having them, has a relationship to our value or who we are, then we are in a state of addiction, basically.

-We feel like we need these outside markers for our identity, and losing them becomes connected to losing our identity or our worth.
+We feel like we need these outside markers for our identity, and losing them becomes connected to losing our identity or our worth – this is basically the old paradigm, we’re collectively breaking out of now.

 But we can turn things around and get back in touch with our soul’s yearnings, and we will look at how to turn this around today.

-So, where I grew up, I was raised to follow the latest trends, not personal fulfilment.
+So, let’s get back to my story: Where I grew up, I was raised to follow the latest trends, not personal fulfilment.
 If you wanted something other than what was easily available, people would ask if you thought you were special or better than others, or why you needed something else and yes, as an answer, would not have found much appreciation.

 Not that I thought of myself as better, I just liked different things, yet that was somehow wrongly equated, and it made me feel like I was wrong for wanting the things I felt a natural attraction to.

-I felt like I was supposed to stick to want what everyone else wnated and had.
+I felt like I was supposed to stick to want what everyone else wanted and had.
 And so I too tried to silence that part of myself that longed for something else.

 At a certain point, I started to do my own thing anyway, and when I wasn’t allowed to buy the furniture I wanted, I started to build some of it myself.
 But what I had access to and saw around me would still set the limits to my imagination.